CodeFromAnywhere/react-with-native/modules/fs-orm/docs/getting-started.md

-To get started with fs-orm, please have a look at the `db` package.
+To get started with `fs-orm`, please have a look at the `db` package.
 This package shows you how to initiate a database object.

 It is using a package `sdk-db` which you can create yourself (or generate, based on the models found in your monorepo)